This is a sponsored post from stasher.com.

 3. Visit Buckingham Palace

-Buckingham Palace is the London residence of Her Majesty The Queen.
+Buckingham Palace is the London residence of His Majesty The King.
 As well as housing the Royal Family, it’s also open to visitors.
-You can tour the State Rooms and visit the Royal Mews, but if you want to see Her Majesty herself, your best bet is to catch one of her rare appearances at garden parties or other special events.
+You can tour the State Rooms and visit the Royal Mews, but if you want to see His Majesty himself, your best bet is to catch one of his appearances at garden parties or other special events.

 4. See Big Ben And The Houses Of Parliament